srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 This lab assumes you have:
 * Perl version 5.10 or later installed.

-## Task 1: (Recommended) Installing on Linux or Unix as root User in Daemon Mode
+## Task 1: Install AHF on Linux or UNIX as root User in Daemon Mode

 To obtain the fullest capabilities of Oracle Autonomous Health Framework, install it as **root**.